Our old alums tell their Experiences TEFL in Spain!

 Ultimately, Canterbury gave me the peace of mind I needed to get the most out of working and living in Spain.
 With their friendly and knowledgeable staff, their offer of work, and their variety of social events, I was able to do what I came to Spain for originally; relax and have some fun teaching English.

 Good fortune to you all in your future teaching endeavors!

-I am a 24 year old British woman, and have been living and working in Madrid for almost a year, working with the academy Canterbury.
+I am a 24-year-old British woman, and have been living and working in Madrid for almost a year, working with the academy Canterbury.
 When I first arrived in Madrid naturally I was apprehensive about how I would be able to integrate within this country, especially as I did not speak a word of Spanish.
 Soon after arriving at and meeting with the staff at Canterbury, I soon felt at ease.
-The people at Canterbury are very friendly and will assist you with anything you need, whether it be help to find accomodation, advice and info on employment or just expatriate advice in general.
+The people at Canterbury are very friendly and will assist you with anything you need, whether it helps to find accommodation, advice, and info on employment or just expatriate advice in general.

 The TEFL Spain course itself is very insightful, challenging and engaging, and working intensively with an intimate sized group (sizes vary), you will soon find your comfort zone and discover that you have made friends for life.
 The course topics change daily, providing diversity and challenge, and instilling you with both the confidence and the skills to potentially become an outstanding teacher.

-Working with Canterbury, you will typically find yourself with a three day weekend, Friday to Sunday, which gives you a chance to explore the city, catch up with friends and party while still leaving time for lesson planning etc. Very often Canterbury provide day trips to various places and events which will not only allow you to really experience Spanish culture, but provide you with memories that will last a lifetime.
+Working with Canterbury, you will typically find yourself with a three-day weekend, Friday to Sunday, which gives you a chance to explore the city, catch up with friends and party while still leaving time for lesson planning etc. Very often Canterbury provides day trips to various places and events which will not only allow you to really experience Spanish culture but provide you with memories that will last a lifetime.